credmp/hed/README.md

 [![hed screencast][product-screenshot]](https://github.com/credmp/hed)

-`hed` allows you to manipulate your hosts file from the command-line.
-By providing safe and easy commands you can add new hosts and aliases to your environment.
+`hed` is a command-line tool that enables users to manage their hosts file with ease and security.
+With simple yet powerful commands, `hed` allows you to add new hosts and aliases to your environment without having to manually edit the file.
+By automating this process, `hed` saves you time and minimizes the risk of errors or security issues.
+Whether you need to add a new development domain, block a malicious website, or create custom aliases for frequently used IP addresses, `hed` provides a safe and convenient solution for managing your hosts file.
+Try it out and see how it can simplify your workflow and improve your productivity.

-This tool was inspired by my students to whom I teach a Basic Cyber Security class.
-In this class we utilize [Hack The Box as a learning platform](https://www.youtube.com/watch?v=3b2Xul3gu_8&t=3592s) and most students struggle with editing the `hosts` file when they get started.
-To make this easier for them I wrote a tool that gives them a safe means of adding and removing hosts in this file.
+I was inspired to create this tool by my students, who are learning the basics of cybersecurity in my class.
+As part of our curriculum, we use [Hack The Box as a learning platform](https://www.youtube.com/watch?v=3b2Xul3gu_8&t=3592s), and many students find it challenging to edit the hosts file when they first start.
+To simplify this process and provide a safe solution, I developed this tool that allows them to add and remove hosts in the file with ease.
+By automating this task and providing a user-friendly interface, the tool helps students focus on learning the essential concepts of cybersecurity without getting bogged down in technical details.
+I'm proud of how this tool has helped my students, and I hope it can be useful for others as well.

-The tool is to be used as a regular user, it will elevate privileges when it requires it by calling `sudo` and respawning the process.
+This tool is designed to be used by regular users, and it automatically elevates privileges when necessary by invoking sudo and respawning the process.

 <p align="right">(<a href="#top">back to top</a>)</p>